IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-ObjService.rst

     auto lockedInOut = this->getLockedInOut< ::fwData::Integer >(s_INOUT);

     // after that the data referenced by s_INOUT is "write locked"
-    // BUT beware, if the data is not yet registered, the locked_ptr can be NULL
+    // BUT beware, even if `getLockedInOut()` will assert that the data is not NULL in DEBUG,
+    // it can still be NULL in RELEASE.

     if( lockedInOut )
     {